{{ summaryHeading }}

 Why does non-inverting gain include plus one?

-In a non-inverting stage, the input is applied directly to the positive input and the feedback divider returns only a fraction of the output to the negative input.
-The output must rise enough for that divided feedback voltage to match the input, so the closed-loop gain is 1 + Rf/Rg.
+The signal is applied to the non-inverting input, while the feedback divider returns only part of the output to the inverting input.
+The output must rise until that divided feedback voltage matches the input, so the ideal gain is 1 + Rf/Rg.

-Noise gain is the gain seen by the op amp's input error voltage, and it is the relevant value for a quick closed-loop bandwidth estimate.
-In a non-inverting stage it matches signal gain, but in an inverting stage it is usually one higher than the absolute signal-gain ratio.
+Noise gain is the gain seen by the op amp's input error voltage, so it is the value used for the first-order closed-loop bandwidth estimate.
+In an inverting stage it is usually one greater than the absolute signal-gain ratio.

 Does Within rails mean the real op amp will work?